DimAthanasakos/GNNs-and-Jets/README.md

 # GNNs-and-Jets
-Use of GNNs and Transformers for Jet Classification.
-Ongoing work.
+Use of GNNs and Transformers for Jet Classification in the paper: "Graph theory inspired anomaly detection at the LHC"

 ## Training the GNNs